 Eastern provides test proctoring services for students and instructors who require a supplemental (make-up) course test.
 Test scheduling assures that every supplemental (make up) testing session has appropriate supervision and access to designated materials.

 The following process was implemented to assure academic integrity during supplemental (make-up) testing.
 Supplemental (make-up) Test Forms are available from the Academic Services Program Coordinator, or Discovery Center Advisor.
 For assistance, contact the Academic Services Program Coordinator by telephoning 304/434-8000, ext.
 9262 or through email at ann.degnan@easternwv.edu.

 - 1. The instructor completes the test proctoring form; refer to Appendix D for a copy of the supplemental (make-up) test form.
 The instructor places the supplemental (make-up) test form and the test/tests including the test administration instructions in a confidential file for the assigned proctor.
 This file is in the Academic Services Program Coordinator's office. - 2.
 Students must schedule an appointment with the Academic Services Program Coordinator.
 The Academic Services Program Coordinator will record the testing date on the Testing Room calendar.
 This calendar is accessible to staff.
-If the student is unable to test during the allotted window, Thursdays: 5:00 PM to 9:00 PM and Fridays: 1:00 PM to 5:00 PM, the student is referred to the appropriate Academic Division Chair/ Associate Dean of Academics and Assessment for further assistance. - 3.
+If the student is unable to test during the allotted window, Thursdays: 5:00 PM to 9:00 PM and Fridays: 1:00 PM to 5:00 PM, the student is referred to the appropriate Academic Division Chair for further assistance. - 3.
 The completed test is returned to the instructor through secure mail by the Academic Services Program Coordinator. - 4.
 The supplemental (make-up) exam must be scheduled for completion before the selected testing window ends.
 Testing windows are not flexible.
-If the student is unavailable during the apportioned examination times, the student is referred to the appropriate Division Chair/ Associate Dean of Academics and Assessment. - 5.
-Instructors unable to adhere to the supplemental (make-up) test process must contact the appropriate Academic Division Chair/ Associate Dean of Academics and Assessment for assistance. - 6.
+If the student is unavailable during the apportioned examination times, the student is referred to the appropriate Division Chair. - 5.
+Instructors unable to adhere to the supplemental (make-up) test process must contact the appropriate Academic Division Chair for assistance. - 6.
 No supplemental (make-up) exams are administered during finals week.